 And yes, as it turns out, you can CouchSurf in the settlements.
-I sent out requests to everyone I could find under "Judea and Samaria," omitting the fact that I'm currently living in Palestine.
+I sent out requests to everyone I could find under "Judea and Samaria", omitting the fact that I'm a journalist living in Palestine, assuming that journalists and people living in Palestine are two of the things settlers hate most.
 I quickly received several replies and set about making preparations.
 With my first CouchSurfing trip approaching, I experienced a steep uptick in my anxiety level.
 After all, these are the people who descend on Palestinian villages firing assault rifles wildly at anything that moves.

 Almost every story I've ever heard about settlers sounds like someone describing a nightmarish mescaline trip coordinated by the lovechild of Charlie Manson and Timothy Leary.
 Like, for example, the time a band of settlers rode into town on horseback and set fire to 1,500 olive trees in a single attack.
 Or the time a settler woman grabbed a ten-year-old Palestinian kid, stuffed rocks in his mouth and then forced his mouth closed, breaking his teeth, all while fighting off an Israeli soldier who was trying to intervene.

-Just a little glimpse of some land in Gush Etzion.
+Just a little glimpse of some of the stolen land in Gush Etzion.

 A garden in Gvaot.